ISTURISA® (osilodrostat) MAY HELP YOU REACH AND MAINTAIN NORMAL CORTISOL LEVELSa

 —Andrea, an ISTURISA Patient Ambassador who has been living with Cushing's disease since 1996

-WHAT is ISTURISA?
+WHAT IS ISTURISA?

 It is not known if ISTURISA is safe and effective in children.